Lady Margaret Beaufort: Reigns of Edward V and Richard III

 Erasmus, in writing about his friend the Bishop, Saint John Fisher, praised Margaret's support of religious institutions and the Bishop, further attesting the simultaneously pragmatic and charitable nature testified in the funerary sermon dedicated by the Bishop himself, as laid out in a following section.

-In 1483 Margaret was certainly involved in—if not the mastermind behind—Buckingham's rebellion.
+In 1483 Margaret was certainly involved in – if not the mastermind behind – Buckingham's rebellion.
 Indeed, in his biography of Richard III, historian Paul Murray Kendall describes Beaufort as the "Athena of the rebellion".
 Perhaps with duplicitous motives (as he may have been desirous of the crown for himself), Buckingham conspired with Beaufort and Woodville to dethrone Richard.
 Margaret's son was to sail from Brittany to join forces with him, but he arrived too late.

 In October, Beaufort's scheme proved unsuccessful; the Duke was executed and Tudor was forced back across the English Channel.
 Beaufort appears to have played a large role in financing the insurrection.
-In response to her betrayal, Richard passed an act of Parliament stripping Margaret of all her titles and estates, declaring her guilty of the following:"Forasmoch as Margaret Countesse of Richmond, Mother to the Kyngs greate Rebell and Traytour, Herry Erle of Richemond, hath of late conspired, consedered, and comitted high Treason ayenst oure Soveraigne Lorde the King Richard the Third, in dyvers and sundry wyses, and in especiall in sendyng messages, writyngs and tokens to the said Henry… Also the said Countesse made chevisancez of greate somes of Money… and also the said Countesse conspired, consedered, and imagyned the destruction of oure said Soveraign Lorde...”
+In response to her betrayal, Richard passed an act of Parliament stripping Margaret of all her titles and estates, declaring her guilty of the following:

 Richard did, however, stop short of a full attainder by transferring Margaret's property to her husband, Lord Stanley.
 He also effectively imprisoned Margaret in her husband's home with the hope of preventing any further correspondence with her son.
 However, her husband failed to stop Margaret's continued communication with her son.
 When the time came for Henry to press his claim, he relied heavily on his mother to raise support for him in England.

 Margaret's husband Stanley, despite having fought for Richard III during the Buckingham rebellion, did not respond when summoned to fight at the Battle of Bosworth Field in 1485, remaining aloof from the battle, even though his eldest son, George Stanley (styled Lord Strange), was held hostage by Richard.
 After the battle, it was Stanley who placed the crown on the head of his stepson (Henry VII), who later made him Earl of Derby.
 Margaret was then styled "Countess of Richmond and Derby".
 She was invested as a Lady of the Order of the Garter (LG) in 1488.